UKDynasty/ukdynasty.github.io/bylaws/index.md

 ## 3. ROOKIE DRAFT

-A 4-round rookie draft (slow email style) will be held each year starting on the last Saturday in May, using the draft facility on MyFantasyLeague.com.
+A 4-round rookie draft (slow email style) will be held each year starting on the second Saturday in May, using the draft facility on MyFantasyLeague.com.
 Each team will have 1 draft pick for each round.
 Picks are tradeable.
 A 10 hour pick clock will be in use, with the clock paused between the hours of 10pm and 6am.

 Free agents will not be included in the rookie draft.